sraeisi/Machine_Learning_Physics_Winter20/README.md

 The course material is posted here.
 If you come across a mistake or problem, please let me know.

+Also, the videos of some(most) of the lectures are posted [here](https://www.aparat.com/v/jmxF1?playlist=340003).
+These videos are in Farsi.

 ## Chapter 1: Basics of Machine Learning